-As discussed above, the comparable uncontrolled price method is the preferred method if it is available, since it compares the transfer prices with the transfer prices of an unrelated corporation in a similar business with similar intermediate products that are priced for unrelated entities.
+As discussed above, the comparable uncontrolled price method is the preferred method if it is available, since it compares the transfer prices with the transfer prices of an unrelated corporation in a similar business with similar intermediate products priced for unrelated entities.
 If this method is not available, then 1 of the remaining methods must be used that would best reflect uncontrolled transactions.

 Resell Price Method

 The resale price method compares the gross profit margin earned on the transfer prices to other transactions by the corporation with nonrelated parties.
 If those transactions do not exist, then the comparison is made with resellers in a similar business selling to unrelated parties.

-The cost-plus method adds the profit percentage made on uncontrolled transactions that are similar to the cost of the controlled transactions to determine if the corporation is charging a normal profit.
+The cost-plus method adds the profit percentage made on uncontrolled transactions to the cost of similar controlled transactions to determine if the corporation is charging a normal profit.
 So, for instance, if a company sells blue widgets to an uncontrolled corporation at a 25% profit margin and the cost for producing red widgets that is sold to a subsidiary of the corporation is $100, then the transfer price of $100 plus a 25% profit margin will yield the transfer price of $125.

 Comparable Profits Method

-The comparable profits method uses the profitability of uncontrolled taxpayers who are engaged in similar transactions and imposes that profitability on controlled transactions to arrive at a transfer price.
+The comparable profits method uses the profitability of uncontrolled taxpayers engaged in similar transactions and imposes that profitability on controlled transactions to arrive at a transfer price.
 The tax code allows different measures of profitability including the ratio operating profit to sales, the ratio of gross profits to operating expenses, and the rate of return on capital.
-In most cases, the IRS allows a taxpayer to choose the method.
+The IRS usually allows a taxpayer to choose the method.

 Profit Split Method

 The profit split method examines the total profit earned on all the transactions from input to output then divides that profit among the various transfers according to the amount of work done at each stage.
 Generally, this is very difficult to do, so it is rarely used.